wp-plugins/automatic-post-tagger/readme.txt

 * apt_string_manipulation_ignore_asterisks
 * apt_word_recognition_separators
 * apt_miscellaneous_tag_maximum
+* apt_miscellaneous_substring_analysis
+* apt_miscellaneous_substring_analysis_length
+* apt_miscellaneous_substring_analysis_start
 * apt_miscellaneous_wildcards

 = What happens after deleting the plugin?
 Will I have to remove its options etc. from my database? = No. All plugin data will be automatically removed from your database after you delete the plugin via your administration interface.

-= I get the "Maximum execution time of XY seconds exceeded" error when trying to assign tags to all posts. = Delete all word separators and use the option "Replace non-alphanumeric characters with spaces".
+= I get the "Maximum execution time of XY seconds exceeded" error when trying to assign tags to all posts. = Delete all word separators and use the option "Replace non-alphanumeric characters with spaces" or try to assign less tags at once or let set the plugin to analyse less charcters per post.

 = I can't delete tags assigned by the plugin, it recreates them again!
 What should I do? = If you are trying to delete tags from a published post you have to deactivate the plugin in order to delete tags.